ENERGY

 • Migration solution must migration from FC to iSCSI Source Storage to FC Destination

-• DMS 8000 physically inserted with zero downtime
+• CMO8000 physically inserted with zero downtime

 • Simultaneous migration of both sites can be accomplished using remote migration, with data consolidated on destination storage